-Three minutes will be added to construction time for every connection that violates any specification in this sub-section (9.4) even if it can be corrected.
+Five minutes will be added to construction time for every violation of specifications in this sub-section (9.4) even if they can be corrected.

-After termination of timed construction and inspection by the judge, the team is required to attempt to correct every connection that violates specification 9.4.1 or 9.4.2, and will be granted the option to correct connections that violate specifications 9.4.3 or 9.4.4.
+After termination of timed construction and inspection by the judge, the team is required to attempt to correct every violation of specification 9.4.1 and 9.4.2, and will be granted the option to correct violations of specifications 9.4.3 and 9.4.4.
 Only tools that were in the staging yard at the start of timed construction shall be used.
+Accidents will not be penalized.
 A team will be allowed five minutes to correct all connections.
 If any connection still violates specification 9.4.1 or 9.4.2 when that time limit is reached, the bridge will not be approved for load testing and is not eligible for awards in any category.